 Video Buffering on Smart TV

-Please note: Wi-Fi signals degrade as the travel through walls, floors, furniture, etc. So if you want to watch TV from a room that’s far away from your router, you may need to invest in a mesh satellite Wi-Fi extender that can deliver strong Wi-Fi to the outer corners of your home.
-If you have a MEC router, you can get a mesh unit for $5/mo.
+Please note: Wi-Fi signals degrade as they travel through walls, floors, furniture, etc. So if you want to watch TV from a room that’s far away from your router, we recommend our Ultimate Wi-Fi service for $10/mo.
+It provides Wi-Fi 6 and has 12x12 antennas, which will provide the best coverage and speed available on the market.